Hermética: Disbandment

 Hermética's last concert was held in Mar del Plata.
 Their second concert in Obras was canceled; rumors that Iorio had contracted hepatitis B turned out to be false.
 The other members sent him a formal request to attend the concert but Iorio refused and the band broke up.
 Iorio did not attend any meeting since then and ordered the other band members to stop using the name Hermética, which Iorio had invented.
 Iorio gave his first interviews after the break-up to the Clarín newspaper and the other members to the music magazine Madhouse.
 Iorio said that the band had always been united, but few weeks before their final concert, the members were not talking to each other.
 He said he had lied about having hepatitis B, expecting to end the hostilities, but it did not work.
 Iorio flew from Mar del Plata to Buenos Aires to avoid seeing the other members, who returned by bus.
 O'Connor, Romano, and Strunz stated in Madhouse magazine that the harsh relation was because Iorio had not consulted the others about the decisions he was making, that he received most of the money, and that he avoided meeting them when they were discussing the problems in the band.

 The concert in Obras was filmed and released as a live album.
 The first edition was released under the name Lo Último with a black front-cover; it was edited in studio to match the quality of a regular studio CD.
 It was later reissued as a double album titled "En Concierto"; this version was not edited in the studio and reinstated the raw sound of the band's live performance.

 Ricardo Iorio started a new band, Almafuerte, with guitarist Claudio Marciello and drummer Claudio Cardacci.
 Iorio took lead vocal duties and included covers of Hermética and V8 songs in his new band's repertoire.
 O'Connor, Romano, and Strunz hired a new bassist, Karlos Cuadrado, and formed the band Malón.
 The bands became rivals; Hermética's popularity was inherited by both bands.
 A 1995 poll among readers of Madhouse was led by members or works of both bands in all national categories.

 Hermética remained a popular band in the Argentine heavy metal scene, even among the younger fans who had never seen the band live.
 Since their disbandment, the band's members have not attempted any reunion.
 At the 2011 reunion of Malón, Claudio O'Connor said that their personal conflicts with Iorio would not allow it and that they would not reunite the band if the four members do not have a good personal relationship.

+O'Connor, Romano, Cuadrado and Javier Rubio created the band La H no murió ("The H is not dead", named after a common fandom expression about Hermética), an Hermética cover band.
+The band made many concerts around the country, and even in Paraguay.